 No, SOTs are currently unable to initiate an MSF request on behalf of a trainee.

-The ANZCA trainig team can reverse an MSF at any stage up until the supervisor begins the summarisation process.
+The ANZCA training team can reverse an MSF at any stage up until the supervisor begins the summarisation process.
 This means that as long as the supervisor has not yet selected which feedback to include in the summary, the MSF can still be reversed.
 During this time, the trainee can continue to request and receive additional feedback.
 Please contact the training team via [email protected]

 No, SOTs will not be able to see the list of users that the trainee has sent out a feedback request.
 We note the feedback suggesting this as a future enhancement.